stefan1575/notes/React/2. Interactivity/III. Rendering.md

 Passing a function with the state as parameter that updates the state value as an argument of the `set` function allows us re-calculate the state value within the same re-render instead of replacing the state value.

+You can't still read the updated state value until it has been rendered however.
+Its current value can only be accessed through recalculation within the same render.

 ```jsx
 import { useState } from "react";